|» Printer friendly version

 Extremely low frequency EMFs index » Overview | Power lines | Substations | Electrical wiring | Electrical appliances

-By far the cheapest way to transport electricity is by means of overhead cables, supported by large transmission towers or pylons.
-The towers themselves do not give off electromagnetic fields.
-It is the electric current flowing through cables that are strung between them which create magnetic and electric fields.
+Our electricity supply comes to us from a generating station, by means of power lines.
+The majority of these are overhead cables, supported by large transmission towers or pylons.
+The cables emit magnetic and electric fields.
+Power lines carrying smaller loads to meet local power needs are supported on smaller metal towers or wooden poles.
 The electric field is proportional to the line voltage, while the magnetic field depends on the load current.
 Typically, high voltage transmission lines carry high current and therefore give off both high electric and high magnetic fields.

 The electric fields for underground power cables will be zero as they are screened by earth, concrete, sand etc. Usually underground cables are buried rather shallowly.
 As a result, the magnetic fields at the surface of the ground are very high near to the buried cable, higher than from overhead cables because they are closer to you.
 They fall off more rapidly than the fields from overhead wires, because the cables are closer together and cancel out each other's effects more quickly.

 Housing developments are often built near an existing line, and cables can be routed above, or sometimes fixed to, houses.
 The distance you need to be away from power lines depends on how large the load is and whether the load is balanced.
 Underground cables also emit high magnetic fields, which can extend outwards for a considerable distance.
 Due to the varied and often unpredictable paths that electric currents in our electricity systems use it is not possible to calculate the field levels in a typical situation.
 The only way of knowing your exposure is to actually measure the fields and compare them with the average background magnetic field level (about 0.05 microtesla for a UK home).

 If you are concerned about possible exposures to powerfrequency electromagnetic fields, then you can purchase or hire meters such as the ELF PF4